Oakland County Logo

 Metric Definition

-Total Oakland County population within ¼ mile of a public park space, ¼ mile of a public transportation stop, AND 1 mile of healthy food.
+Total Oakland County population within ¼ mile of a public park space, ¼ mile of a fixed route public transportation stop, AND 1 mile of healthy food.

 Data source: ArcGIS location services.
 A Geographic Information System (GIS) is a computer technology that combines geographic data (the location of human-made and natural features on the earth's surface) and other types of information (names, classifications, addresses and much more) to generate visual maps and reports.
 GIS is a unit of Oakland County's Department of Information Technology.